Australia - Terms and Conditions

 (b) The Seller reserves its right to bid on a Lot.

-(d) In respect of an auction of a Motor Vehicle in VIC and QLD, the Auctioneer may only make a bid on behalf of the Seller if:
+(d) In respect of an auction of a Motor Vehicle in the State of Victoria and State of Queensland, the Auctioneer may only make a bid on behalf of the Seller if:

 (i) before any bidding starts, the Auctioneer orally declares at the auction of a Lot that the Auctioneer may make a bid on behalf of the Seller; and